Estimation of intrinsic fast radio burst width and scattering distributions from CRAFT data: Discussion

 Several other works have probed FRB distributions in the high-width, high scattering time regime. \citet{2022MNRAS.515.3698C} report four FRBs found in Murriyang (Parkes) data, with total widths ranging from 50--200\,ms; however, two of these FRBs have very low S/N ratios, while another has a spectrum which is very similar to temporally coincident RFI, so that we consider only one of these --- FRB~19910730A, with width 113\,ms --- to be a firm detection.
 The CRAFT coherent upgrade, CRACO, has reported two FRBs detected at an integration time of 110\,ms \citep{2025PASA...42....5W}, although no high-time-resolution data was available to differentiate between scattering and intrinsic width.
-Perhaps the best evidence for a large number of intrinsically high-width, high-scattering FRBs comes from studies of high-redshift FRBs, which probe high intrinsic scattering values due to the $(1+z)^3$ suppression in the observer frame. \citet{2025arXiv250801648C} report FRB~20240304B with modest $\taughz=5.3 \pm 0.3$\,ms; its high redshift of $z=2.148$ implies a rest-frame $\taughz=165$\,ms.
+Perhaps the best evidence for a large number of intrinsically high-width, high-scattering FRBs comes from studies of high-redshift FRBs, which probe high intrinsic scattering values due to the $(1+z)^3$ suppression in the observer frame. \citet{2025arXiv250801648C} report FRB~20240304B with modest $\taughz=5.3 \pm 0.3$\,ms; its high redshift of $z=2.148$ implies a rest-frame $\taughz=165$\,ms. \citet{2025ApJ...993..208S} discuss FRB~20200723B, which has a scattering time $\tau_{\rm 600\,MHz} = 340 \pm 10$\,ms, scaling to 44\,ms at 1\,GHz (its likely host, NGC 4602, resides at negligible redshift).

 It is difficult to use the above works to quantitatively probe the FRB intrinsic width and scattering distributions, however, since they are not part of FRB surveys publishing complete results for a large data sample.
 Thus we use these cases as anecdotal evidence only.